 French Ariel School 2026 : ExoClock training

 A training session for transit ephemeris observations will be organized in May 2026 at the Observatoire des Baronnies Provençales.
-This international school is open to PhD, post-doc or early-career scientists.
+This international school is open to motivated master students, PhD, post-doc or early-career scientists.

 Dates : May 4th (afternoon) to May 8th (morning)